Design Pattern Evangelist Blog

 The scanner and parser together are a type of Configurer.
 Previous Configurer examples have mostly been hardcoded.
 Scanners and parsers are different.
 The result is still a set objects configured in a data structure — in this case a parse tree.
 The difference is that the object tree will be based upon a program consistent with the grammar.
 A program can be thought of as a blueprint for the object tree.
 The scanner and parser will construct the object tree based upon that blueprint.

-Their behavior is close to the Builder Design Pattern, for which I’ll probably provide a blog as I get into more scanner and parser details.
+Their behavior is close to the Builder Design Pattern, for which I’ll probably provide a blog (TBD) as I get into more scanner and parser details.

 Once the object tree, as shown above, has been constructed, then Tracks can be passed to it to determine their satisfiability based upon a Track’s attributes and the configuration of the Specifications in the tree.